jimporter/bfg9000/doc/user/reference.md

 [`LIBRARY_PATH`](environment-vars.md#library_path),
 [`PKG_CONFIG`](environment-vars.md#pkg_config).

+!!! note
+    This function can also be used to refer to the pthread library.
+On many Unix-like systems, instead of using `-lpthread` during the link step, it's preferred to use `-pthread` during compilation *and* linking.
+Using `package('pthread')` will handle this automatically.

 ### pkg_config([*name*], [*desc_name*], [*desc*], [*url*], [*version*], [*requires*], [*requires_private*], [*conflicts*], [*includes*], [*libs*], [*libs_private*], [*options*], [*link_options*], [*link_options_private*], [*auto_fill*]) { #pkg_config }
 Availability: `build.bfg`
 {: .subtitle}